 |Cash withdrawal Abroad||1.7% charge||Free up to £200 p/month||FREE|

-When you consider that N26 was one of the first app only banks to appear on the market it is surprising to discover that in terms of features they are still behind the likes of Monzo and Starling.
+When you consider that N26 was one of the first app-only banks to appear on the market it is surprising to discover that in terms of features they are still behind the likes of Monzo and Starling Bank.
 Attempting to conquer the UK market is ambitious and so it will be interesting to see if N26 offer more benefits over time, to rival the likes of Monzo and Starling.

 As a bank, N26 fails to offer basic features such as standing orders and an overdraft facility.
-Although it competes amongst the other app-only banks for fee-free spending abroad, it charges for withdrawing cash at an ATM.
+Although it competes amongst the other app-only banks for fee-free spending abroad, it charges for withdrawing cash at an ATM when abroad.

-I think for a seasoned traveller N26 has an attractive offer, but unless it can up its game I can't see it trumping the app-only banks already on the market.
+I think for a seasoned traveller N26 has an attractive offer, but unless it can add more features I can't see it trumping the app-only banks already on the market.